ARMmbed/mbed-os-example-for-aws/README.md

     $ mbed import mbed-os-example-for-aws && cd mbed-os-example-for-aws
     ```

-# Project structure
-- Establish AWS IoT Core service
-- Set up sensors on the board and send readings to the cloud
-- Analyze data on cloud and send directive to board

 # Establishing AWS IoT Core service

 1. Create an AWS account if you don’t have one, and login to it.